blakeblackshear/frigate/README.md

     height: 720
     fps: 5
 ```
-Here are all the configuration options:
+Here are all configuration options.

+**Please do not copy all of this as your starting configuration.
+Optional configuration options should not be included in your config unless you need to change from the default values.**
 ```yaml
 # Optional: Logging configuration
 logger: